nodejs/security-wg/vuln/REAMDE.md

 ## Ecosystem

-Core vulnerabilities are to be referred by their CVE number or as:
+Ecosystem vulnerabilities are to be referred by their CVE number or as:
 ```
 NSWG-ECO-<ID>
 ```